alpaka-group/llama/docs/pages/recordref.rst

 Tuple interface
 ---------------

-WARNING: This is an experimental feature and might completely change in the future.

 A struct in C++ can be modelled by a :cpp:`std::tuple` with the same types as the struct's members.
 A :cpp:`llama::RecordRef` behaves like a reference to a struct (i.e. the record) which is decomposed into it's members.
 We can therefore not form a single reference to such a record, but references to the individual members.